Magnetic Resonance Energy Systems (MRES)

 2. An analysis of impedance, reactance and Q factor in a parallel LC circuit is here.

-1. Looking at some resonance behaviour is here.
+A video looking at some resonance behaviour is here.

 Images: